MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/RevoScaleR-defunct.md

 # required metadata
 title: "Defunct functions in RevoScaleR"
-description: " The functions or variables listed here are no longer part of RevoScaleR as they are no longer needed.  "
+description: "The functions or variables listed here are no longer part of RevoScaleR as they are no longer needed.  "
 keywords: "RevoScaleR, "RevoScaleR-defunct", rxGetVarInfoXdf, rxGetInfoXdf"
 author: "richcalaway"
 manager: "jhubbard"